dshieble/dshieble.github.io/_posts/2022-07-04-resilient-machine-learning.md

 An ML model is a reflection of the task we train it to solve.
 By cleverly introducing noise to the training process we can build models that perform well even during software incidents.
 We will dig into the best strategies to engineer tasks for robust and resilient models.

 Suppose one of the features that our model expects tracks whether a user attribute matches any of the categories in a configuration file (e.g. phrase matches, list of reserved usernames, list of known events, etc).
-Suppose also that users update this configuration file several times a week.
-As this file updates we expect that the joint distribution of this feature and the model label Y will change as well.
+As users update this file we expect that the joint distribution of this feature and the model label Y will change as well.
 This kind of gradual concept drift is extremely common.

 We want our ML model to "understand" that this distribution might change.
 We can accomplish this with a simple recipe:
 * Train our model on logged features over a long period of time